Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Real Climb Begins After Leaving Chamoso on day two of the Camino InglésReal Climb Begins After Leaving Chamoso

-After about 600 meters, you leave the road, below, and turn right on the path shown farther below.
+After about another 200 meters, you leave the road, below, and turn right onto the path shown farther below.

 The Climb Ahead on day two of the Camino InglésThe Climb Ahead